-(Figures in the parentheses indicate percentages to total)
+(Numbers in the parentheses indicate percentages to total)

 Distribution of family members of respondent farmers

 The analysis of the family members of the respondents farmers based on the overall 100 farmers (pooled data) revealed that the ratio of male members (42.76%) to total family size was greater than that of both female members (32.68%) and children (24.55%).
 A similar type of observation was also reported by Seby et al. (2018) where 96.7 per cent of the respondents were male.